Rivers and lakes

 This river originates from the Jamnotri mountain in the Himalayas at a height of about 7,924 m from the mean sea level.
 After crossing through Garhwal and irrigating Jaunsar area, it flows on the eastern boundary of the district for a distance of about 22 km.
 Entering at village Khodar Majri and leaving at Kaunch and continues in the Uttar Pradesh.
-It separates Kayarda Dun from the Dehradun and forms the boundary line between this district and the Utter Pradesh.
+It separates Kayarda Dun from the Dehradun and forms the boundary line between this district and the Uttar Pradesh.
 Within the boundary of this district the estimated maximum width of the river is bout 91m and the depth about 6m but this limit is far exceeded during the rainy season.
-In the summer, due to melting of snow on the mountains, the volume of water of the river is often subject to variation because of which the Canal Department has installed at Paonta, an instrument for taking measurements of the water, and has also established an office, equipped with a telephone, for giving timely information, about the variation of the volume of water to the Canal Office, situated at Dadupur.
+In the summer, due to melting of snow on the mountains, the volume of water of the river is often subject to variation because of which the Canal Department has installed at Paonta Sahib, an instrument for taking measurements of the water, and has also established an office, equipped with a telephone, for giving timely information, about the variation of the volume of water to the Canal Office, situated at Dadupur.
 The water of this river is generally cold and clear but during the summer, due to melting of snow, it becomes somewhat muddy.
-It is a sacred river having two temples on its bank, at Rampur and at Paonta where a Gurudwara also exists.
+It is a sacred river having two temples on its bank, at Rampur and at Paonta Sahib where a Gurudwara also exists.
 Since this river flows at a lower level than of the plateau of the Kayarda Dun, its water cannot be made use of for irrigating the area.
 The timber which comes from the mountains through the Tons and the Giri rivers is caught at Rampur Ghat and taken down floating to the plains.

 It notable tributaries in the district, are the Tons meeting it at Khodari Majri, the Giri Joining it near Rampur Ghat and the Bata mingling its water with it at Bata Mandi.